klauer/epics-sumo-mirror/doc/configuration-files.rst

 The files are read one by one and their keys and values are combined in the in the following way:

 Keys not yet defined are simply added.
-Keys that already exist and whose values are strings, the latter value one overwrites the first one.
+For keys that already exist and whose values are not lists, the last value overwrites the first one.
 For keys that already exist and whose values are lists, the lists are concatenated.

 Default paths